 - A Memo, preferably in a Word-document, describing:

 - Any specific questions and/or concerns you may have and wish to discuss

 - Depending on your situation, we may request additional documents and information.

 Contacting our employment lawyers

-Our English-speaking employment lawyers have extensive experience of advising expats on Settlement Agreements and negotiating better terms and conditions.
+Our English-speaking employment lawyers have extensive experience in advising expats on Settlement Agreements and negotiating better terms and conditions.
 Do you wish to contact one of our employment lawyers?
-Feel free to contact us by using our contact form, or contact us by telephone (020 – 6898 123) or email email@example.com.
+Feel free to contact us by using our contact form, or contact us by telephone (020 – 6898 123) or email firstname.lastname@example.org.